rovermicrover/x4-improved-bombers/README.md

 Bombers in Vanilla are worse bombers than Frigates and Corvettes.
 Frigates have more capacity, and Corvettes have more launches.

 This mod aims to fix that.
-It Allows Bombers To Use Missile Turrets And Buffs Their Missile Hold To 100, execpt the Minotaur Raider which isn't fully a bomber has had its possible hold only buffed to 50.
+It Allows Bombers To Use Missile Turrets And Buffs Their Missile Hold To 100, except the Minotaur Raider which isn't fully a bomber has had its possible hold only buffed to 50.

 This has bombers matching Frigates capacity, and outclassing Corvettes launcher count.